 Mindy J. Erchull, Professor of Psychological Science, earned a Ph.D.
 (2005) and an M.A.
 (2002) in social psychology from Arizona State University, after receiving a B.A.
 (1998) in psychology from Connecticut College.
-She was named a fellow of the Association for Psychological Science in 2016.
+She is a fellow of both the American Psychological Association and the Association for Psychological Science.

 Dr. Erchull's research interests include objectification and sexualization of women, feminism and feminist identity, psychological aspects of reproductive health, and attitudes about menstruation.
 She also has broad training in social psychology, health psychology, psychology of women, women’s health, social influence, and statistics and research methods.
-In addition to research and academic training in these areas, Dr. Erchull serves as a consulting editor for Psychology of Women Quarterly, Women’s Reproductive Health, and Gender Issues.
-She also regularly reviews manuscripts for other journals including Sex Roles, Health Care for Women International, and Basic and Applied Social Psychology.
-A recent publication includes "Objectification and system justification impact rape avoidance behaviors" in Sex Roles.
+In addition to research and academic training in these areas, Dr. Erchull serves as a consulting editor for the journals Women’s Reproductive Health, and Gender Issues.
+She also regularly reviews manuscripts for other journals including Psychology of Women Quarterly, Sex Roles, Health Care for Women International, and Basic and Applied Social Psychology.
+A recent publication includes "Picture perfect: The relationship between selfie behaviors, self-objectification, and depressive symptoms" in Sex Roles.

 She has presented her work at numerous conferences including meetings of the American Psychological Association, the Association for Psychological Science, and the Association for Women in Psychology.
-She has also published articles on her research in such academic journals as Psychology of Women Quarterly, Sex Roles, Personality and Social Psychology Bulletin, and Health Psychology, most recently “Exploring perceptions of slut-shaming on Facebook: Evidence for a reverse sexual double standard” in Gender Issues.
+She has also published articles on her research in such academic journals as Psychology of Women Quarterly, Sex Roles, Personality and Social Psychology Bulletin, and Health Psychology.
+She is also co-author of the recently published and well-received textbook, "Psychology of Women and Gender".